kumpmati/superactions-docs/guide/restrictions.md

 ## Serializable values

 Both the return value of an action and the parameters that you pass to that action from the client must be serializable using [devalue](https://github.com/rich-harris/devalue).
-This means that you can pass in and return normal JSON plus things like BigInt, Date, Map, Set and RegExp, but NOT functions or Promises.
+This means that you can pass in and return normal JSON plus things like `BigInt`, `Date`, `Map`, `Set` and `RegExp`, but NOT functions or Promises.

 ## Single-argument only